-Examinations during SET2+
+Examinations during SST

-Currently the Plastic and Reconstructive Surgery Surgical Sciences and Principles exam must be undertaken in the first year of SST, and must be successfully passed to progress into the fourth year of SST.
+The Plastic and Reconstructive Surgery Surgical Sciences and Principles exam must be undertaken in the first year of Specialist Surgical training, and must be successfully passed to progress into the fourth year of Specialist Surgical Training.
 To successfully complete this examination requires a good knowledge of the surgical sciences and principles that at the basis of good practice in Plastic and Reconstructive Surgery.